Upcoming · Microsoft Build 2026 · Fort Mason Center, San Francisco · 2 June 2026 · 6 min read · By DBI Analytics

 The idea is simple: AI agents sit inside the analytics process — not on top of a dashboard waiting to be read, but inside the workflow, running analyses autonomously when the user asks for them.
 The dashboard becomes one of several outputs the agent can produce, alongside a written analysis, a notification, or a triggered action in another system.

 This is not speculation.
-It has been validated at the platform level by Microsoft over the past three months, and it is the throughline of every keynote at Microsoft Build 2026 in San Francisco.
+It has been validated at the platform level by Microsoft in recent months, and it is the throughline of every keynote at today's Microsoft Build 2026 in San Francisco.

 02 — What FabCon and Microsoft Build 2026 confirm about AI agents